-The ellipsoidal, barrel-shaped Fresnel zone around the path between the two antennas is most often obstructed by the presence of buildings, hill, or other artifacts.
+The ellipsoidal, barrel-shaped Fresnel zone around the path between the two antennas is most often obstructed by the presence of buildings, hills, or other artifacts.
 If nothing else, then most often it is the protruding curvature of the earth that comes in the way.
 Any or all of such obstacles may partially cut into the Fresnel zone even though the direct path may be unobstructed.
 That’s it… This phenomenon of Fresnel zone obstruction is sufficient to result in additional terrestrial VHF signal propagation path losses.

 Let us try to explore this intuitively as we build up the narrative…

 As depicted in the associated illustration, one might notice that the top of the obstructing object within the Fresnel zone reflects a component of the signal to create an alternate path to the destination point.
 Both the direct LOS path as well as the reflected path originate from the TX end and culminate at the RX.
-However, their path lengths are different, as a consequence, the phase difference of signals traveling along the two paths are also different at the receiver end.
+However, their path lengths are different, as a consequence, the phase differences of signals traveling along the two paths are also different at the receiver end.
 Depending on the relative signal strengths and the phase difference of the two signals, they would combine either to enhance or attenuate the signal strength at the RX.

 The calculation of the overall signal in the presence of Fresnel zone obstruction follows a definitive pattern that may be mathematically computed to a fair degree of accuracy.
 The presence of obstructions at different points along the total path, with varying depth of intrusion into the Fresnel zone envelope, would yield mathematically computable magnitudes of attenuation that the obstructions might cause.